-As a rampage unfolded in 2005, a civilian with a concealed-carry permit named Brendan McKown confronted the assailant with his handgun.
-The shooter pumped several bullets into McKown, wounding six people before eventually surrendering to police after a hostage standoff.
-A comatose McKown eventually recovered after weeks in the hospital.
+As a rampage unfolded in 2005, a civilian with a concealed-carry permit named Brendan McKown attempted to confront the assailant with his handgun.
+The assailant gravely wounded McKown, and shot five other people before eventually surrendering to police after a hostage standoff.
+A comatose McKown recovered after weeks in the hospital.

 Courthouse shooting in Tyler, Texas